auto-code-etri/autocode_dataset/README.md

 The MutMut dataset was created by applying minor code mutations using a mutation testing tool, with the goal of generating faulty code that fails to pass test cases.
 These mutations involve various techniques, such as renaming variables, changing operators, and modifying statements—typically at the line level.
 By applying these transformations to an existing dataset, a collection of buggy code samples was produced.

+>- SecureCode-Python

+The Secure Code dataset refines the Py150K dataset, ensuring compatibility with Python 3, and applies static analysis to classify the code as secure.
+Potentially vulnerable snippets are manually reviewed by security experts, following strict guidelines and cross-validation, to preserve their original functionality.
+The dataset consists of secure code snippets, with deduplication measures in place to prevent data leakage between fine-tuning and evaluation sets.